wanghaisheng/responsive-landing-page-starter/content/blog/en/making-video-calls-using-opentok-and-flutter.md

 outdated: false
 replacement_url: ""
 ---
 Flutter is gaining more and more popularity, so we decided to build a simple application that allows making video calls between two devices.
 Two technologies used to build the app are Flutter and OpenTok SDKs.
-Let's reap quickly these technologies:
+Let's recap quickly these technologies:

 * [Flutter](https://flutter.dev/) - open-source UI software development kit used to develop cross-platform applications for Android, iOS, Linux, Mac.
 The main programming language is [Dart](https://dart.dev/)
 * [OpenTok](https://tokbox.com/developer/sdks/android/) - used to build video calls between various devices.
 The programming languages used are [Kotlin](https://kotlinlang.org/) for the Android platform and [Switf](https://www.swift.com/) for the iOS platform.

-The application source code is available on [GitHub](https://github.com/opentok/opentok-flutter-basic-video-chat).
-This application is a Flutter equivalent of the Basic-Video-Chat application ([Basic-Video-Chat Android](https://github.com/opentok/opentok-android-sdk-samples/tree/main/Basic-Video-Chat), \[Basic-Video-Chat iOS](opentok-ios-sdk-samples/Basic-Video-Chat at main · opentok/opentok-ios-sdk-samples · GitHub)).
+This application is a Flutter equivalent of the Basic-Video-Chat application ([](https://github.com/opentok/opentok-android-sdk-samples/tree/main/Basic-Video-Chat)\[Basic-Video-Chat iOS](opentok-ios-sdk-samples/Basic-Video-Chat at main · opentok/opentok-ios-sdk-samples · GitHub)).
 Here are the main features of the application:

 * Connect to an OpenTok session
 * Publish an audio-video stream to the session
 * Subscribe to another client's audio-video stream

+> NOTE: The application source code is available on [GitHub](https://github.com/opentok/opentok-flutter-basic-video-chat).

 Flutter is the main technology here.
-It is a foundation used to build a mobile application.
+It is a foundation used to build a mobile application thats runs on Android and iOS.
 It will be responsible for managing and displaying UI, and it will contain the application logic.
 This way application logic is only written once for both platforms.

-Under the hood, this Flutter application will use [Android OpenTok SDK](https://tokbox.com/developer/sdks/android/) and iOS [OpenTok SDK](https://tokbox.com/developer/sdks/ios/) (Android/iOS native projects) that allows to log in the user and set up the video session to make a video call.
+Under the hood, this Flutter application will use [Android OpenTok SDK](https://tokbox.com/developer/sdks/android/) and iOS [OpenTok SDK](https://tokbox.com/developer/sdks/ios/) (via Android/iOS native projects):

 ![Flutter application under the hood](/content/blog/making-video-calls-using-opentok-and-flutter/method-channel.png)

 Platform (Android, iOS) native code communicates with Flutter by using Flutter [MethodChannel](https://api.flutter.dev/flutter/services/MethodChannel-class.html) that uses method calls.
-MethodChannel serves as a bridge to send messages between Flutter and native code:
+MethodChannel serves as a bridge to send messages between Flutter and native code (added to the native Android project and native iOS project) eg. this allows to log in the user and set up the video session to make a video call:

 ![Flutter application flow](/content/blog/making-video-calls-using-opentok-and-flutter/flutter-application.png)

 Flutter can send messages to the native (Android / iOS) part of the app and the native part of the app can send a message back to Flutter eg. Flutter calls `initSession` method and passes the `apiKey`, `sessionId`, and `token` to native code to start OpenTok session.
-If the response natve code will inform Flutter part of the app about successful login (or error) and Flutter-sie code will update the UI.
+If the response native code will inform Flutter part of the app about successful login (or error) and Flutter-sie code will update the UI.

 > NOTE: Flutter app can be packaged as Android or iOS application, but never both at the same time.
 When the target platform is set to Android then MethodChannel communicates with Android native app code and when the target platform is set to iOS then MethodChannel communicates with iOS native app code.